If you have any questions or would like more information, please contact Dr. Margaret Samuels-Kalow at email@example.com.

 - 2019 SEDD/SID data for Arkansas, Florida, Iowa, Maryland, Nebraska, New York, Vermont, and Wisconsin

 - 2020 Supplemental PECC survey

-In addition, EMNet will collect data via in-depth qualitative interviews with nursing directors.
+In addition, EMNet will collect data via in-depth qualitative interviews with ED staff, including PECCs and nursing and medical directors.